behringer24/yaul/README.md

 ## What is it
 YAUL is a simple and lightweight UDP logging daemon for linux written in C.

-It takes UDP messages in a simple specified format and writes them to logfiles.
+It takes UDP messages in a simple format and writes them to logfiles.

 YAUL is an easy solution to implement non blocking high performance logging solutions.